-Paloma cocktail recipes normally call for tequila but we jazzed this one up with a smokey Mezcal.
-This healthy Mezcal Paloma recipe is easy to make with fresh-squeezed grapefruit juice and a honey simple syrup.
+Paloma cocktail recipes normally call for tequila, but I jazzed this one up with a smokey Mezcal.
+My Mezcal Paloma recipe is easy to make with fresh-squeezed grapefruit juice and a light honey simple syrup.

 This post may include affiliate links.
 Please read my disclosure policy.